Personal Assistance for Independent Living

 Personal Assistance: The key to Independent Living by Dr Adolf Ratzka

-Personal Assistance Data by European Network on Independent Living
+Personal Assistance Services in Europe by European Network on Independent Living (ENIL)

 What is good personal assistance made of?
 Results of a European survey (available in webpage, pdf, epub and audio format) by European Network on Independent Living